 Pros

 - Personalization: By building your own space from scratch, you can customize the building and surrounding property to suit your business.
-Whether you want to build multiple rooms or an extra large reception area, you can design it however you like.

 - Equity: By developing raw land, you can build equity over time and increase the property’s value.
+This will help you with future financing leverage or if you choose to sell the property at some point in the future.

 Cons

-- Expense: Purchasing land and developing a building from the ground up can be a huge expense, and it can be much more expensive than buying or leasing an existing structure.
+- Expense: Purchasing land and developing a building from the ground up can be a huge expense, and often it can be much more expensive than buying or leasing an existing structure.

 - Potential delays: Building a property will require you to get permits from your county or city.
 Depending on the red tape involved, the permitting process can delay construction and cause you to miss out on work.